 Include a 20 to 25-page research paper or previous academic work.
 Our faculty will assess the quality of writing and promise for original research.
 The length of the paper is not as important as the quality of the work.

 List employment activities, community service, education, authored or co-authored publications, and academic and professional honors.
 Include a brief annotation of job responsibilities, leadership, and awards.
 The résumé should be presented in sufficient detail so that the admissions committee has an accurate picture of the applicant’s professional trajectory — such as promotions or job progression, leadership profile, and impact.
-There is no maximum length, but usually two or three pages is sufficient.

 Faculty on the admissions committee evaluate applicants’ aptitude for courses in economic and quantitative analysis.
 A master’s degree is not required but is recommended.
 Provide courses and grades for any institution of higher learning attended, whether or not a degree was obtained.
 Transcripts can be unofficial.